terenceshiu2010/finalCapstone/README.md

 - capture_shoes

-  Capture shoe function will allow user to create an new shoe object and add the created shoe object to the shoe list, user need to provide shoe details.
+  Capture shoe function will allow user to create an new shoe object and add the created shoe object to the shoe list, user needs to provide shoe details.
   - [x] country
   - [x] shoe code (uniquely identifier)
   - [x] shoe description